srinivas-6/German-Traffic-Sign-Detection-Benchmark-using-RetinaNet/README.md

 The Dataset can be downloaded from http://benchmark.ini.rub.de/?section=gtsdb&subsection=news

+Split the ground truth text file `gt.txt` into train, val and test files, define them in a csv format, for more information follow the guide in [keras-retinanet](https://github.com/fizyr/keras-retinanet)

 # Keras RetinaNet

 RetinaNet as described in this paper [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002) uses a focal loss function training on a sparse set of hard examples and prevents vast number of easy negatives during training.